 - Clean the Rental Property Thoroughly – Cleaning is a critical last step in the property turnover process.
 If you do not have the time to get this done, hire a professional Howard County cleaning company to handle it for you.

 - Answer All Tenant Questions – Always take the time to answer any questions the tenants may have.
 They will appreciate the effort to be helpful.
 Additionally, this cuts down on potential confusion or misunderstandings in the future.

 So, by following the tips above and creating a tenant welcome package full of useful items, landlords can effectively start their landlord-tenant relationship off on the right foot.
 However, if you do not have time to handle landlord duties like those mentioned in this post, consider outsourcing to a professional.
 A local property management team like Bay Property Management Group can efficiently handle tenant screening, maintenance, rent collection, and other operations, so you don’t have to!
+We provide full-service rental property management in Washington DC, Northern Virginia, Baltimore, and Philadelphia.
 Give us a call or contact us today to find out how the local property management experts in your area can benefit your business!